-When packing for a safari trip in South Africa, visitors should think cool and comfy clothing for your safari outfits.
+When packing for a safari trip in South Africa, think cool and comfy clothing for your safari outfits.

 Layering is key

 Layering your safari outfits is the most practical way to cope with fluctuating temperatures in the bush.
 As the day heats up, you can peel a layer off, and when it begins to cool down, you can add another layer.